Chemical Fiber Blade

 PASSION provide both industry standard chemical fiber blades and specialty fiber blades to meet specific needs.
 Common types of chemical fiber blade are long strip knife, slotted blade, three-hole blade, etc.

-Compatible chemical fiber blades Machine Brands
+Compatible chemical fiber blade Machine Brands

 Explore Premium Chemical Fiber Blade